-Iceland is a unique country with regard to utilization of geothermal energy, with 61% of its primary line in 2017-2018, the total installed capacity reached about 753 MWe (Figure 7).
+Iceland is a unique country with regard to utilization of geothermal energy, with 61% of its primary energy consumption in 2017 coming from geothermal energy (Ragnarsson, 2018).
+Direct use plays the

-FIGURE 7: Geothermal power plants in Iceland in 2015
+FIGURE 7: Geothermal power plants in Iceland in 2019

 It can be said that geothermal utilization is a way of life in Iceland.
-Reykjavik Energy supplies the capital, Reykjavik, and its surroundings, in total just over 200,000 people, with hot water for heating through 12 months of the year, making it the largest geothermal municipal heating service in the world.
+Revkjavik Energy capital, supplies the Reykjavik, and its surroundings, total in almost 230,000 people or 64% of the population with hot water for heating through 12 months of the year, making it the largest geothermal municipal heating service in the world.
 Geothermal swimming pools are found in almost every village and small town in Iceland.
 The most famous bathing place is, however, the Blue Lagoon (Figure 8), a by-product of the Svartsengi power plant and located in a hostile lava field, 5-10 km from the nearest towns.
 It has become a landmark for Iceland and a must for any tourist to visit.

-To this can be added benefits such as snowmelting of pavements around houses, not forgetting the use of geothermal water for heating of greenhouses and for fish farming.
+To this can be added benefits such as snow-melting of pavements around houses, not forgetting the use of geothermal water for heating of greenhouses and for fish farming.